PixelPickaxe/sensorhub-project/README.md

 I have modified code needed to read information from the SenseHat to work with the DockerPi SensorHub.
 I am currently trying to get urllib working with python so that I can add the information to my database.
 ## 03/17/2022:
 I have hit a roadblock in that the python and php code that I have written isn't working correctly.
-I keep getting error 500 on my ngnix webserver.
+I keep getting error 500 on my nginx webserver.
 Troubleshooting is necessary.
 ## 03/22/2022:
 I have successfully gotten urllib working within python and have successfully fixed my code so that everything else is working!
 The webpage is successfully served and can be accessed from a remote device on the same network.